Primate Logo Primate

 }

-Reactivity with Signals
+Reactivity with signals

 Angular's signals provide fine-grained reactivity for state management and computed values.